hmasha/MTF_Alabi/README.md

 # MTF_Alabi

-Training model to pass or fail optical images
+Training model to pass or fail optical images using convoluted neural network